open-telemetry/opamp-spec/specification.md

 ### Trust On First Use

-Clients that want to use TLS with a client certificate but do not initially have a certificate can use the Trust On First Use (TOFU) flow.
+OpAMP Clients that want to use TLS with a client certificate but do not initially have a certificate can use the Trust On First Use (TOFU) flow.
 The sequence is the
 following: